 Global expansion and international distribution are critical components of the CPG business, making the industry especially sensitive to tariffs.
 These taxes raise the cost of imported goods and restrict their volume, which in turn limits international sales and can weaken a company’s competitive edge in the global marketplace.

 The upcoming year will see a drastic increase in tariffs in the U.S. President Trump has announced that he will raise tariffs on international imports by 10% to 20% (the exact figure has not been confirmed as of this writing).
-He has also proposed an additional 25% tariff on imports from Canada and Mexico, as well as a 10% tariff on imports from China, with implementation expected as soon as the 1st quarter of 2025.
+He has also proposed an additional 25% tariff on imports from Canada and Mexico, as well as a 10% tariff on imports from China, with implementation expected as soon as the first quarter of 2025.

 The newly proposed tariffs will negatively affect CPG supply chains, causing various troubles for CPG manufacturers.
 Fortunately, there are ways to mitigate these effects.